cms-opendata-workshop/workshop2023-lesson-selection/_episodes/06-solutions.md

 All of the trigger and physics object information from this lesson is combined when designing the event selection procedure for a physics analysis.

 > ## Workshop analysis example: H -> tau tau
-> Later in the workshopw we will use a search for Higgs bosons as an example analysis.
+> Later in the workshop we will use a search for Higgs bosons as an example analysis.
 The signal for this search is one Higgs boson that decays to two tau leptons, with one tau lepton decaying hadronically and the other tau lepton decaying to a muon and neutrinos.
 {: .callout}

 > ## Your analysis example